jtiosue/qubovert/README.rst

 So far we have just implemented some of the formulations from [Lucas]_.
 The goal of QUBOVert is to become a large collection of problems mapped to QUBO and Ising forms in order to aid the recent increase in study of these problems due to quantum optimization algorithms.
 I am hoping to have a lot of participation so that we can compile all these problems!

 To participate, fork the repository, add your contributions, and submit a pull request.
 Add tests for any functionality that you add.
-Make sure you run ``python -m pytest``, ``python -m pytest --codestyle`` before committing anything (yes, even the `tests` need to pass codestyle checks), and ``python -m pydocstyle convention=numpy qubovert`` to ensure that the build passes.
-When you push changes to the master branch, Travis-CI will automatically check to see if all the tests pass.
+To ensure that your build passes, run ``make install_dev``, ``make test_dev``, and ``make clean``.
+When you push changes, Travis-CI will automatically check to see if all the tests pass.
 Note that all problems should be derived from the ``qubovert.utils.Problem`` class!
 Make sure all your docstrings follow the Numpydoc standard format.

 Use Python's ``help`` function!
 I have very descriptive doc strings on all the functions and classes.

 Installation
 ------------
+`For the old, stable release`.
 .. code:: shell

   pip install qubovert